 Calistoga Inn Restaurant & Brewery (Calistoga)

-Located in the heart of downtown Calistoga, the Calistoga Inn Restaurant & Brewery has a large outdoor patio and beer garden perfect for people watching.
+Located in the heart of downtown Calistoga on the banks of the Napa River, the Calistoga Inn Restaurant & Brewery has a large outdoor patio and beer garden perfect for people watching.
 The menu is varied and extensive, with steaks, seafood, pasta and more.
 Bonus points to the restaurant for publishing a kids menu prominently on their website as well.
 And of course, there’s a wide variety of beers on tap from the Napa Valley Brewing Company, ideal if you have a parent in your traveling party whose preferred beverage of choice is made with hops instead of grapes.

 Sam’s Social Club (Calistoga)